lorenaav/Struc2Lammps/README.md

 - Sets up energy expression for Dreiding and PCFF force fields (including automatic bond recognition and atom typing)
 - Assigns atomic changes using the Gasteiger method

-*Known bug: If resonance ring crosses the boundary, atoms will be incorrectly*
+*Known bug: If resonance ring crosses the boundary, atoms will be incorrectly typed*

 ## How to run